ideckia/ideckia/README.md

 ## What is it for?

-Control your computer (Linux, Windows, Mac) with a mobile client.
+Control your computer (GNU/Linux, Windows, Mac) with a mobile client.

 * Create multiple buttons to control your computer (run commands, control OBS, hotkeys, display weather...)
 * Organize those buttons in different directories (developer, streamer, music, games...)